-- NYISO energy markets performed competitively in the second quarter of 2018. - Variations in regional wholesale prices were driven primarily by changes in fuel prices, demand, and supply availability. - The amount of output gap (slide 51) and unoffered economic capacity (slide 52) remained modest and reasonably consistent with competitive market expectations.

-The month of April was colder than usual while June was milder than a year ago.

-- This contributed to a 1.5 percent increase in quarterly average load. (slide $\underline{17}$ ) - ✓ Natural gas prices rose notably at several locations in East NY on ten days in April, but were otherwise comparable to the second quarter of 2017. (slide 18) - Average all-in prices ranged from roughly \$23/MWh in the North Zone to \$60/MWh in NYC, up 1 to 16 percent from a year ago. (slide 16) - Capacity costs rose 5 percent in Long Island and 14 to 16 percent elsewhere. (slide 55) - Energy prices fell slightly (by 1 to 3 percent on average) in New York City and Long Island, but increased 2 to 18 percent elsewhere. (slides 21-22)
+- NYISO energy markets performed competitively in the second quarter of 2018. - ✓ Variations in regional wholesale prices were driven primarily by changes in fuel prices, demand, and supply availability. - The amount of output gap (slide $\underline{52}$ ) and unoffered economic capacity (slide $\underline{53}$ ) remained modest and reasonably consistent with competitive market expectations. - The month of April was colder than usual while June was milder than a year ago. - $\checkmark$ This contributed to a 1.5 percent increase in quarterly average load. (slide 18) - ✓ Natural gas prices rose notably at several locations in East NY on ten days in April, but were otherwise comparable to the second quarter of 2017. (slide 19) - Average all-in prices ranged from roughly \$23/MWh in the North Zone to \$60/MWh in NYC, up 1 to 16 percent from a year ago. (slide 17) - ✓ Capacity costs rose 5 percent in Long Island and 14 to 16 percent elsewhere. (slide 56) - Energy prices fell slightly (by 1 to 3 percent on average) in New York City and Long Island, but increased 2 to 18 percent elsewhere. (slides 22-23)

-Congestion Patterns, Revenues and Shortfalls
+Market Highlights: Congestion Patterns, Revenues and Shortfalls

-- Day-ahead congestion revenues totaled \$84 million, down 28 percent from the second quarter of 2017. (slide $\underline{37}$ ) - The decrease was driven by less congestion across the Central-East interface (down 60 percent) and transmission paths into SENY (down 92 percent) largely because: - ✓ Fewer significant transmission outages affected these facilities. - Day-ahead congestion shortfalls (an indicator of the impact of outages) related to these facilities fell from \$12 million in 2017 to \$2 million in this quarter. (slide 38) - $\checkmark$ Changes in nuclear generation patterns reduced flows on these paths. - Average nuclear generation rose 470 MW in East NY but fell 280 MW in West NY.
-These changes caused by variations in generator maintenance outages. (slide 19) - ✓ Imports and exports changed in ways that reduced flows on these paths. (slide 33) - Imports from Ontario fell because of higher prices on the Ontario side.
+- Day-ahead congestion revenues totaled \$84 million, down 28 percent from the second quarter of 2017. (slide 38) - The decrease was driven by less congestion across the Central-East interface (down 60 percent) and transmission paths into SENY (down 92 percent) largely because: - ✓ Fewer significant transmission outages affected these facilities. - Day-ahead congestion shortfalls (an indicator of the impact of outages) related to these facilities fell from \$12 million in 2017 to \$2 million in this quarter. (slide 39) - ✓ Changes in nuclear generation patterns reduced flows on these paths. - Average nuclear generation rose 470 MW in East NY but fell 280 MW in West NY.
+These changes caused by variations in generator maintenance outages. (slide 20) - $\checkmark$ Imports and exports changed in ways that reduced flows on these paths. (slide 34) - Imports from Ontario fell because of higher prices on the Ontario side.
 (The Ontario HOEP averaged \$19/MWh in 2018-Q2 vs. \$6/MWh in 2017-Q2.) - Exports to New England fell because the limit was reduced to 400-500 MW (from 1400 MW normally) in April to early May because of transmission outages. - Imports from PJM rose due partly to fewer transmission outages on the Neptune and HTP interfaces.

-Congestion Patterns, Revenues, and Shortfalls (cont.)
+Market Highlights: Congestion Patterns, Revenues, and Shortfalls (cont.)

-- North Zone to central NY power flows accounted for the largest share (28 percent) of day-ahead congestion revenues for the first time in this quarter. (slide $\underline{37}$ ) - ✓ The NYISO began modeling the Browns Falls-Taylorville 115 kV transmission constraints in May 2018.
-However, these facilities were overly constrained because the current rules limit the ISO's ability to adjust CRM values. (slide 11) - ✓ This congestion was driven by significant transmission outages in May (at the Marcy 765 and 345 kV buses) and in June (on the Browns Falls-Taylorville lines). - These transmission outages accounted for most of the \$13 million day-ahead congestion shortfalls accrued on North Zone lines. (slide 38) - ✓ Frequent congestion on these facilities often led to negative price spikes in the North Zone. (slide 22) - West Zone lines accounted for the second largest share (26 percent) of day-ahead congestion revenues. (slide $\underline{37}$ ) - ✓ Congestion became severe during key transmission outages. (slide 38) - Nearly 45 percent (or \$10 million) of day-ahead congestion revenues and over 70 percent (or \$7 million) of day-ahead congestion shortfalls occurred during the outage of Niagara-Robinson Rd 230 line from 5/29 to 6/1.
+- North Zone to central NY power flows accounted for the largest share (28 percent) of day-ahead congestion revenues for the first time in this quarter. (slide 38) - ✓ The NYISO began modeling the Brownfalls-Taylorville 115 kV transmission constraints in May 2018.
+However, these facilities were overly constrained because of an issue with the CRM that is used for the facilities. (slide 11) - ✓ This congestion was driven by significant transmission outages in May (at the Marcy 765 and 345 kV buses) and in June (on the Brownfalls-Taylorville lines). - These transmission outages accounted for most of the \$13 million day-ahead congestion shortfalls accrued on North Zone lines. (slide 39) - ✓ Frequent congestion on these facilities often led to negative price spikes in the North Zone. (slide 23) - West Zone lines accounted for the second largest share (26 percent) of day-ahead congestion revenues. (slide 38) - ✓ Congestion became severe during key transmission outages. (slide 39) - ✓ Nearly 45 percent (or \$10 million) of day-ahead congestion revenues and over 70 percent (or \$7 million) of day-ahead congestion shortfalls occurred during the outage of Niagara-Robinson Rd 230 line from 5/29 to 6/1.